Meditation for Beginners

 Self Care

-Pain is inevitable, suffering is optional and meditation works wonders.
+Pain is inevitable, suffering is optional and meditation works wonders to calm your anxious mind.

 Feelings come and go like clouds in a windy sky.
 Conscious breathing is my anchor. ~Thich Nhat Hahn